SAP-samples/multi-cloud-html5-apps-samples/managed-html5-runtime-fiori-mta/readme.md

     cf deploy mta_archives/managed_fiori_1.0.0.mtar
     ```

-*Note: Be careful that you do not already have a manually created destination with the same name that is dynamically created from the mta.yaml.
-If you do it will raise deploy with the destination service.
-This sample app uses a destination named `Northwind`*

 If the deployment has been successful, you will be able to form the URL of the app based on the URL of launchpad.
 It will have the following structure: <https://[globalaccount-id].launchpad.cfapps.[region].hana.ondemand.com/cloudservice.comsapfioriapp/index.html#Shell-home>

 ## Check the Result